All Episodes

 Okay, sir, go ahead.

-Luke Air Force Base is actually in a loose field.
+The Luke Air Force Base is actually in Luke Field.

-I got our ship set up 30 minutes ago.
+I got off shifts about 30 minutes ago.

-At 815, the radio alert at Luke Air Force Base, which is in the 2015s that we keep on radio alert,
+At 8.15, I'm ready alert at Luke Air Force Base, which is the two F1 teams that we keep on ready alert.

 They were launched because all hell broke loose, basically.

-Currently, we got a call from Prescott Valley Airport, a small airport north of us.
+Apparently, we got a call from Prescott Valley Airport, a small airport north of us, I'm sorry, Northwest, and reporting an object that had a near miss with a small assessment aircraft.

-They encountered something over the sky, over Phoenix, Arizona, over the area of 7th Avenue and Indian School Road.
+The call came up once a radio, approximately 8.32, from my understanding, that they encountered something over the sky over Phoenix, Arizona, over the area of 7th Avenue and Indian School Road.

 They don't know what it was.